If You're Depositing in Malaysia

 | CIMB | β | β | β | β | eFD / App-focused users |

-| UOB | β | β | β | β | Lump-sum deposits |
+| UOB | β | β | β | β | Large lump-sum funds |

-| HSBC | β | β | β | β | Foreign currency / Premier-tier customers |
+| HSBC | β | β | β | β | Foreign currency & Premier tier |

-| Standard Chartered | β | β | β | β | Foreign currency management / Large deposits |
+| Standard Chartered | β | β | β | β | Foreign currency management & large deposits |

-| Public Bank | β | β | β³ | β³ | Stability-focused / Japanese-language support |
+| Public Bank | β | β | β³ | β³ | Stability-focused & Japanese-language support |

-| RHB | β | β | β | β | Corporate and individual combined use |
+| RHB | β | β | β | β | For both corporate & personal use |

 FD stands for "Fixed Deposit," which is the equivalent of atime depositin Japan.

-| Item | Savings Account | FD / Fixed Deposit |
+| Item | Regular savings account | FD / Time deposit |

 |---|---|---|

-| Interest Rate | Low | Higher |
+| Interest rate | Low | Higher |

-| Withdrawal | Available anytime | Basically wait until maturity |
+| Withdrawals | Available at any time | Generally must wait until maturity |

-| Suitable money for | Living expenses / unexpected costs | Surplus funds you won't use soon |
+| Suitable money | Living expenses / unexpected costs | Surplus funds you won't need soon |

 | Risk | Low | Watch out for early withdrawal conditions |

-| Suitability for Japanese residents | Essential for daily banking | For managing surplus funds |
+| Suitability for Japanese | Essential for daily use | For managing surplus funds |

-Points Japanese residentscare about with FDs
+Key points Japanese peoplecare about with FDs

 | Comparison item | Why it matters |